 We promote the Country Code and also promote the practice of Biosecurity in angling, it is very important in these times.

 The promotion of angling is also very important, we encourage the young to come and participate in our great sport.
-We also believe in the health benefits that angling has for people with disabilities, mental health can benefit in a great way through angling.
+We also believe in the health benefits that angling has for people with disabilities, people with mental health issues can benefit in a great way through angling.

-There are also plans to start having matches, that anybody will be allowed to fish, you will not have to be a member to have to fish our match when we get them underway.
+There are also plans to start having matches, that anybody will be allowed to fish, you will not have to be a member to have to fish our matches we plan to get them underway in 2021.

 We are also looking for ponds and lakes that have fallen into states of disrepair that we can negotiate deals with the land owners to get these waters back into angling and look good again.

-We are currently developing an online learning system to train our Water Keepers and volunteers with to a high standard, it is anticipated that this will be up and running in July 2020.
+We are currently developing an online learning system to train our Water Keepers and volunteers with to a high standard, it is anticipated that this will be up and running in early 2021.